 15 Spots for a Great Burger in St. Louis

 For a full-flavor, artisan-crafted burger, one need not look far in St. Louis.
-With über-talented chefs coming to the city in droves, spreading their talents from Downtown to Chesterfield and beyond, you don’t have to settle for a sub-par burger when seized with a craving.
+With über-talented chefs coming to the city in droves, spreading their talents from Downtown to Sunset Hills and beyond, you don’t have to settle for a sub-par burger when seized by a craving.
 Keep reading for a roundup of spots we love when the hankering strikes.

-You don’t have to spend a fortune at a fancy restaurant with white-gloved doormen for a delicious burger, of which Baileys’ Range is proof.
-Helmed by veteran St. Louis restaurateur David Bailey, each burger is made with 100 percent grass-fed Missouri beef.
-You can keep it classic, with a hamburger or cheeseburger, or bolster your palate with a special like the beef-cake burger: glazed pulled short ribs, beef patty, three-cheese fried-polenta cake and arugula.
-You could also try the black n’ bleu burger, made with a stack of bleu cheese, blackened-beef patty and roasted Roma tomatoes.
+Baileys’ Range is proof you don’t have to spend a fortune at a fancy restaurant with white-gloved doormen for a delicious burger.
+Helmed by veteran St. Louis restaurateur David Bailey, the restaurant makes each burger with 100 percent grass-fed Missouri beef.
+You can keep it classic with a double hamburger or cheeseburger or bolster your palate with a special like the Dark Knight burger with whiskey mushrooms, house slab bacon, pepper jack cheese and steak sauce.
+Baileys’ also lets diners substitute a vegetarian patty or chicken on any burger.

 Sub Zero Vodka Bar

-Though it may come as a surprise that a bar offering over 500 types of vodka and a menu emphasizing sushi would have a terrific burger, be surprised.
-Sub Zero has not one, but 15 different types of burgers to choose from, including the World’s Fair Burger: two beef patties made from Midwest-raised black Angus beef, bacon, jalapeño-cheese sauce, roasted bell peppers and onions on a pretzel bun.
+It may come as a surprise that a bar offering more than 500 types of vodka and a menu emphasizing sushi would have a terrific burger.
+Be surprised: Sub Zero has not one, but 11 different types of burgers to choose from, including the World’s Fair Burger: two beef patties made from Midwest-raised black Angus beef, plus bacon, jalapeño-cheese sauce, roasted bell peppers and onions on a pretzel bun.

 5 Star Burgers

-If you’re in the mood for a burger, there are perks to picking a restaurant where the entire menu is build around burgers and fries: variety, among them.
-5 Star Burgers is one such restaurant.
-With one location in Clayton and one in Creve Coeur, St. Louisans all across the city and county can enjoy 5 Star favorites—like the classic 5 Star Burger, made from an Creekstone Farms Angus burger patty and served with lettuce, tomato, onion and pickle.
-Mushroom-swiss-lovers could opt for the Magic Mushroom, and there’s even a terrific lentil veggie burger.
-Don’t forget fried pickles and sweet-potato fries on the side—they even come in cute little baskets.
+If you’re in the mood for a burger, there are perks to picking a restaurant where the entire menu is build around burgers and fries: variety chief among them.
+Casual eatery 5 Star Burgers, with a location in Clayton and another in Creve Coeur, is one such restaurant.
+5 Star favorites include the classic 5 Star Burger, made from an Creekstone Farms Angus burger patty and served with lettuce, tomato, onion and pickle.
+Mushroom-swiss-lovers could opt for the Magic Mushroom, and there’s even a terrific lentil-based veggie burger.
+Don’t forget fried pickles and sweet potato fries on the side—they even come in cute little baskets.

-One of St. Louis’ best new barbecue joints would be remiss not to include a classic burger option—and clearly Sugarfire Smokehouse got the memo on how to do burgers right.
+One of St. Louis’ most popular barbecue joints includes a classic burger option—and clearly Sugarfire Smokehouse got the memo on how to do burgers right.
 At Sugarfire’s St. Charles and Downtown locations, you can choose to deck your burger with a single or double patty crafted from a special mix of chuck, brisket and boneless short rib for extra flavor.
-Patties are then seared on the griddle, seasoned only with sea salt and cracked pepper, and served on a toasted Fazio’s bun.
-If you’re a condiment lover, you can add lettuce, tomato, onion, pickles, cheese or an array of other condiments made in-house.
+Patties are then seared on the griddle, seasoned only with sea salt and cracked pepper, and served on a toasted bun.
+For toppings, you can add lettuce, tomato, onion, pickles, cheese and an array of condiments made in-house.

 Brasserie By Niche

 You can expect luxury and delicious dining from any venue within the Gerard Craft family of restaurants, and Brasserie By Niche in the Central West End is no exception.
-Start with a specialty cocktail and then try the brasserie burger, with American cheese, dijonnaise, dill pickle, onion and fries.
-For a real treat, you can even add foie gras.
-For a vegetable-forward side, try the glazed carrots with mint green beans with shallots or potato puree, with olive oil and chives.
+Start with a specialty cocktail and then try the Brasserie Burger with American cheese, dijonnaise, dill pickle, onion and fries.
+For a vegetable-forward side, try the glazed carrots with mint or potato puree with olive oil and chives.
 If you’re in the mood for Brasserie’s burger but looking for a more casual dining atmosphere, stop by The Grove’s family-friendly brewery Rockwell Beer Co.
 Rockwell’s food is prepared by Gerard Craft’s venture Brasswell, and the burger is modeled on Brasserie’s.

 Three Kings Public House

-It’s fitting that Three Kings Public House, one of The Loop’s best happy-hour spots, would also have an array of delicious burgers to choose from.
-Try the Pogue Mahone, served with fried egg, bacon, caramelized onions, sautéed mushrooms, Swiss and cheddar cheese on a pretzel bun, or the eclectic Korean burger, prepared with a mixture of barbecue-marinated steak, ground beef and scallions, as well as kimchi and gojuchang glaze.
+It’s fitting that Three Kings Public House, one of The Delmar Loop’s best happy-hour spots, also offers an array of delicious burgers to choose from.
+Try the Pogue Mahone, served with a fried egg, bacon, caramelized onions, sautéed mushrooms, Swiss and cheddar cheese on a pretzel bun.
+Or sample the Korean burger, prepared with a mixture of barbecue-marinated steak, ground beef and scallions, as well as kimchi and gojuchang glaze.

 The Scottish Arms

-This lively Maplewood spot attracts many with the promise of Schlafly beers, which are artisan-crafted and developed alongside a tasty menu at Schlafly Bottleworks.
-The Bottleworks Burger is a must-try if you’re craving a burger, made with ground eight-ounce chuck, pub cheese and pickles on house-baked bread with a side of potato salad, cole slaw, potato wedges or applesauce.
-Paired with a Schlafly beer, and you’d be hard-pressed to find a better culinary combination.
+Schlafly Bottleworks’ lively Maplewood spot attracts the crowds with artisan-crafted beers and a tasty comfort-food menu.
+Try the Bottleworks Burger, made with ground eight-ounce chuck, pub cheese and pickles on house-baked bread with a side of potato salad, coleslaw, potato wedges or applesauce.
+Pair it with a Schlafly beer, and you’d be hard-pressed to find a better culinary combination.

 This classic Irish pub in Soulard is a definite must-visit spot for a memorable night out.
 Dine inside and enjoy the cozy pub atmosphere, or sit outside in McGurk’s extensive, lush gardens.
-We recommend John D. McGurk’s Burger, a char-grilled patty served on a sesame kaiser roll, with the option to add cheese and/or double-smoked bacon.
-Pair it with Irish chips, Galway Bay crab cakes or beer-battered onion rings with a McGurk’s signature brew or cocktail.
+We recommend John D. McGurk’s Burger, a char-grilled patty served on a sesame kaiser roll, with the option to add cheese and double-smoked bacon.
+Pair it with Irish chips, Galway Bay crab cakes or beer-battered onion rings and wash it all down with a Guinness.

 Anthonino’s Taverna is a community hot spot on The Hill, a neighborhood in south St. Louis with a strong Italian heritage.
-Anthonino’s also happens to have six distinct types of burgers available, including the Big Rosario Burger, served with crispy volpi pancetta and sharp cheddar cheese, and the Americano Burger, served with American cheese, pickles, onions, lettuce and Thousand Island dressing.
+Anthonino’s also happens to offer six distinct types of burgers, including the Big Rosario Burger, served with crispy volpi pancetta and sharp cheddar cheese, and the Americano Burger, served with American cheese, pickles, onions, lettuce and Thousand Island dressing.
 For a Greek twist, try the Feta Burger, served with Kalamata olives, feta and yogurt tzatziki.